cdellacqua/signals.js/README.md

 signal$.emit(42); // won't do anything
 ```

-`Signal<T>` also contains a getter that lets you know how many active subscriptions
+`Signal<T>` also contains a getter (`nOfSubscriptions`) that lets you know how many active subscriptions
-are active in a given moment (this could be useful if are trying to optimize your code).
+are active at a given moment (this could be useful if are trying to optimize your code).

 ```ts
 import {makeSignal} from '@cdellacqua/signals';